Shockvaluemedia/directfanz-project/docs/aws-s3-setup.md

-# 📦 AWS S3 Setup for DirectFanz
+# 📦 AWS S3 Setup for DirectFanZProject

 ## Overview

-This guide helps you set up AWS S3 for file storage and content delivery for your DirectFanz.
+This guide helps you set up AWS S3 for file storage and content delivery for your DirectFanZProject.

 ## Prerequisites